iyxan23/straighta/docs/algorithm-draft.md

 I compiled this algorithm without prior research, nor do I have any experience with statistics, or even education.
 I am doing this of my own interest and I hope it provides a good framework for further development.

+## Negative score growth

+Well, there are times when the score you got after studying is actually lower than the test you took before you study.
+That's a bit unfortunate.
+And this algorithm will make an exception to process them since there is no way to include negative weights into the schedule.

+When the algorithm encounters an average negative growth.
+It will be: `0.5 + score_growth * 1`.

+Make the growth to be positive and boost .5 to it.
+It makes a bit of sense.